About ALHT

 Auckland Libraries benefits directly from the Trust's work.
 AHLT has funded:

-• the purchase of items when the library does not have budget available, e.g. a burgess roll from the 1880s
+the purchase of items when the library does not have budget available, e.g. a significant burgess roll from the 1880s

-• research scholarships and other promotional activities to grow the public's awareness of the amazing heritage collections at Auckland Libraries.
+research scholarships, talks and promotional activities to grow the public's awareness of the amazing heritage collections at Auckland Libraries.

 And we've received bequests and negotiated the donation of items to enhance heritage collections.